 6. Who is responsible for the youth delegates at the conference?

 The adult chaperone or city official bringing the youth is responsible for the youth throughout the entire conference.

 We encourage local elected officials to be chaperones when possible, which will build solid relationships between the youth and these leaders.
 When this is not possible, city staff responsible for the local youth council or senior parks and recreation staff are examples of the city leaders who could be chaperoning the youth delegates.

 8. What are the roles of the youth delegate and the adult bringing the youth delegate?

-Youth delegates come to the Congressional City Conference as representatives of their municipality.
+Youth delegates come to the Congress of Cities and Exposition as representatives of their municipality.
 Youth participate fully in workshops and general sessions - listening, asking questions, and on occasion serving as panelists.
 They network with each other and provide new perspectives to adults.
 The hope is that they will leave the conference with a better understanding of how cities operate and with ideas about how to improve their communities upon returning home.

 For adults, supporting young people's participation means not only arranging logistics - like making travel and housing arrangements - but also providing support and encouragement of their participation.
 One step chaperones may take is to facilitate a meeting between the youth and the local officials who are in attendance.
 Chaperones may also want to go through the conference program together before arriving on-site, debrief with youth and adults at the end of each day, and encourage youth to speak up throughout the conference.